how to store cannabis after harvesting?

 1. Why Glass Jars Work Best for Storing Cannabis

-Airtight glass jars, such as mason jars, are considered the gold standard for cannabis storage.
-Glass is non-porous and chemically inert, which means it won’t react with or absorb any of the cannabinoids or terpenes in your buds.
-When sealed properly, glass jars create a stable environment by limiting oxygen exposure, which helps slow down the degradation process.
+Airtight glass jars, like mason jars, are widely considered the best choice for storing cannabis.
+Glass is non-porous and chemically inert, so it won’t react with or absorb any of the cannabinoids or terpenes in your buds.
+When sealed correctly, glass jars create a stable environment by limiting exposure to oxygen, which helps slow down the breakdown of these delicate compounds.
+Using glass also makes it easy to check on your buds without disturbing them too much, allowing you to maintain optimal moisture levels and preserve both flavor and potency over time.

 2. Why Plastic Is Bad for Storing Cannabis Long Term